DIY Landscaping Projects

 - Fence Line Landscaping

 Building large retaining walls is not considered a DIY project.
 If you need a tall wall, chances are you have an erosion problem "waiting to happen" and need to call on a professional.
 By contrast, simple terracing jobs are excellent DIY landscaping projects for beginners.
 After building small stone retaining walls, you can plant behind them, as you would for a raised bed.
+Believe it or not, you can even build a stone wall with snow on the ground, as one of the tutorials below illustrates.
 I also discuss building conventional raised beds (out of wood) below, as well as building a sort of "raised bed" that could come in especially handy for urban landscaping, where no garden space, per se, exists.